 RAE Memorial Chapel

-The RAE Memorial Chapel was erected in 1968 by Royal Army Engineer tradesmen and apprentices from sandstone blocks originally cut by convicts at Campbelltown and WWI POW interred at Holsworthy.
-Funds for the chapel were raised by 'sappers', the equivalent in rank structure of a 'private' in the rest of the army.
+The RAE Memorial Chapel, located within the Holsworthy Barracks, was erected in 1968 by Royal Army Engineer tradesmen and apprentices.
+The Chapel is made from sandstone blocks originally cut by convicts at Campbelltown and WWI POW interred at Holsworthy.
+Funds for the chapel were raised by 'sappers', the equivalent in rank structure of an army 'private'.

-The chapel contains handwritten copies of the Honour Rolls for WWII and post-WWII, memorial plagues and Australian flags that hang in dedication to fallen sappers.
+The chapel contains handwritten copies of the Honour Rolls for WWII and post-WWII, memorial plaques and Australian flags that hang in dedication to fallen sappers.

 The Chapel is non-denominational and is a place where civilians and military personnel alike can marry, worship or eulogise those that have passed from us.